Serenity 6.6.0 Release Notes (2023-03-15)

 }

-Moving the code blocks into the page script will help with compile time error checking and let us use intelli-sense.
+Moving the code blocks into the page script will help with compile-time error checking and allow the use of intelli-sense.

-Service Endpoints Derives from ControllerBase Instead of Controller
+Service Endpoints Derive from ControllerBase Instead of Controller

 Page and Endpoint Suffixes are Used Instead of Controller